COVID-19 vaccine: Adenovirus vector vaccines

-These vaccines are examples of non-replicating viral vector vaccines, using an adenovirus shell containing DNA that encodes a SARS‑CoV‑2 protein.
-The viral vector-based vaccines against COVID-19 are non-replicating, meaning that they do not make new virus particles, but rather produce only the antigen which elicits a systemic immune response.
+These vaccines are examples of non-replicating viral vector vaccines using an adenovirus shell containing DNA that encodes a SARS‑CoV‑2 protein.
+The viral vector-based vaccines against COVID-19 are non-replicating, meaning that they do not make new virus particles but rather produce only the antigen that elicits a systemic immune response.

-Authorized vaccines of this type are the Oxford–AstraZeneca COVID19 vaccine, the Sputnik V COVID19 vaccine, Convidecia, and the Janssen COVID19 vaccine.
+Authorized vaccines of this type include the Oxford–AstraZeneca COVID‑19 vaccine, the Sputnik V COVID‑19 vaccine, Convidecia, and the Janssen COVID‑19 vaccine.

-Convidecia and Janssen are both one-shot vaccines which offer less complicated logistics and can be stored under ordinary refrigeration for several months.
+Convidecia and Janssen are both single dose vaccines that can be stored under ordinary refrigeration for several months.

 Sputnik V uses Ad26 for its first dose, which is the same as Janssen's only dose, and Ad5 for the second dose, which is the same as Convidecia's only dose.

 In August 2021, the developers of Sputnik V proposed, in view of the Delta case surge, that Pfizer test the Ad26 component (termed its 'Light' version) as a booster shot.

 Inactivated virus vaccines

-Inactivated vaccines consist of virus particles that are grown in culture and then killed using a method such as heat or formaldehyde to lose disease-producing capacity, while still stimulating an immune response.
+Inactivated vaccines consist of virus particles that are grown in culture and then killed using a method such as heat or formaldehyde to lose disease-producing capacity while still stimulating an immune response.

-Authorized vaccines of this type are the Chinese CoronaVac and the Sinopharm BIBP and WIBP vaccines; the Indian Covaxin; later this year the Russian CoviVac; the Kazakh vaccine QazVac; and the Iranian COVIran Barekat.
+Inactivated virus vaccines authorized in China include the Chinese CoronaVac and the Sinopharm BIBP and WIBP vaccines; there is also the Indian Covaxin, the Russian CoviVac, the Kazakh vaccine QazVac, and the Iranian COVIran Barekat.
 Vaccines in clinical trials include the Valneva COVID-19 vaccine.

 Subunit vaccines

 Subunit vaccines present one or more antigens without introducing whole pathogen particles.
-The antigens involved are often protein subunits, but can be any molecule fragment of the pathogen.
+The antigens involved are often protein subunits, but they can be any molecule fragment of the pathogen.

-The authorized vaccines of this type are Novavax COVID19 vaccine, the peptide vaccine EpiVacCorona, ZF2001, MVC-COV1901, Corbevax, the Sanofi–GSK vaccine, and Soberana 02 (a conjugate vaccine).
+The authorized vaccines of this type include the peptide vaccine EpiVacCorona, ZF2001, MVC-COV1901, Corbevax, the Sanofi–GSK vaccine, and Soberana 02 (a conjugate vaccine).
+Bimervax (selvacovatein) was approved for use as a booster vaccine in the European Union in March 2023.

 The V451 vaccine was in clinical trials that were terminated after it was found that the vaccine may potentially cause incorrect results for subsequent HIV testing.

+Virus-like particle vaccines

+The authorized vaccines of this type include the Novavax COVID‑19 vaccine.

 Other types

-Additional types of vaccines that are in clinical trials include virus-like particle vaccines, multiple DNA plasmid vaccines, at least two lentivirus vector vaccines, a conjugate vaccine, and a vesicular stomatitis virus displaying the SARS‑CoV‑2 spike protein.
+Additional types of vaccines that are in clinical trials include multiple DNA plasmid vaccines, at least two lentivirus vector vaccines, a conjugate vaccine, and a vesicular stomatitis virus displaying the SARS‑CoV‑2 spike protein.

 Scientists investigated whether existing vaccines for unrelated conditions could prime the immune system and lessen the severity of COVID-19 infections.
-There is experimental evidence that the BCG vaccine for tuberculosis has non-specific effects on the immune system, but no evidence that this vaccine is effective against COVID-19.
+There is experimental evidence that the BCG vaccine for tuberculosis has non-specific effects on the immune system, but there is no evidence that this vaccine is effective against COVID-19.

 List of authorized vaccines

 Delivery methods

-Currently, all coronavirus vaccines are administrated by injection.
-However, various other types of vaccine delivery methods have been studied for future coronavirus vaccines.
+Most coronavirus vaccines are administered by intramuscular injection, with further vaccine delivery methods being studied for future coronavirus vaccines.